Team and Board

 He is involved in many international immunology courses.
 He is a member of the Editorial Boards of several journals including “Innate Immunity” (former “Journal of Endotoxin Research”), “Shock”, and “Journal of Infectious Diseases”, and has been Associate-Editor of “Cytokine” (2002-2009).
 Pr.
 Jean-Marc Cavaillon has published 140 scientific articles, 73 reviews and 43 chapters in books on infection, innate immunity and septic shock.

-Frederic is in charge of Strategy, Management and Business Development.
+Frederic is member of the board in charge of Business Strategy and human ressources.

 Frederic is a repeat industrial manager with commercial entrepreneurship training.
 He holds a MSc from Ecole Centrale Paris in 2004 specialized in Industrial Management.
 He practiced “Lean Manufacturing” working with companies like Bouygues TP in Germany (2002), Gaz de France (2004), PSA Peugeot Citroen (2005-2012).
 During 8 years, he built a strong experience in Team and Project Management.
 Repeat manager of manufacturing teams up to 100 people, he was responsible for the industrial and manufacturing scale up of 10 projects that were launched on the market.